sadeghpro/yt-dlp-java/README.md

 ```

 ## Java Objects
-Provides Typesafe representations of yt-dlp data callbacks to more securely access and see what data is available when using a predefined helper methods including video and playlist data etc.
+Provides Typesafe representations of yt-dlp data callbacks to more securely access and see what data is available when using a predefined helper methods including video and playlist data.

 ```java
 //Request